-A group of preservatives that causes a lot of concerns.
-Are they justified?
+Parabens are a group of preservatives that causes a lot of concerns.
+Are these concerns justified?

 Parabens are a group of effective preservatives that have become very controversial.
 Collectively, they are contained in about 20% of all cosmetics products.
 This covers a variety of categories such as face care, hair care and makeup.
 In the EU, all parabens are restricted and some have been banned completely.

 They are shown to have an endocrine disrupting effect, meaning they can act as hormones when entering the body.
 Larger parabens tend to have a stronger effect.
 However, this effect is still very small (1000 to 1’000’000 times smaller than estrogen).
 Parabens only penetrate the skin in very small quantities.
 Parabens are quickly excreted or processed to PHBA which has no endocrine disrupting effect.

 Toxicity studies in rats, dogs and mice have proven parabens to be practically non-toxic,not carcinogenic and not genotoxic.

 A possible link between the use of underarm cosmetics and breast cancer was claimed in 2004.
 After thorough study of the available knowledge, the SCCP concluded that there was insufficient data to establish a link between the use of underarm cosmetics and breast cancer.